 No. Dating is not permitted for service missionaries during their missions.
 Service missionaries can participate in ward, stake, and young single adult activities.

 Service missionaries and their families are responsible for the expenses related to their missionary service.
-These expenses include but are not limited to transportation, food, clothing, medical, dental, and auto insurance.
+These expenses include but are not limited to transportation, food, clothing, and medical, dental, and auto insurance.
 Service missionaries are responsible for transportation to and from their service locations.
 Service missionaries receive no financial support from the General Missionary Fund.

-Although service missionaries do not have companions like proselyting missionaries do, their safety and well-being are paramount.
+Although service missionaries do not have companions like teaching missionaries do, their safety and well-being are paramount.
 The stake president and parents ensure that there is appropriate support, supervision, and protection during the service missionary’s daily service schedule.
 Where applicable, service mission leaders may create companionships for missionaries while serving at the same location or for purposes of gospel study and special service activities.

 Yes.
 Service mission leaders provide appropriate leadership development opportunities to missionaries as part of their mission experience.
 Missionary leader roles are available to both sisters and elders.